-Step 7 - Analysing the data.
+Step 7 - Analysing the data

-After collecting the data, the last step of the process is organising, analysing and sharing the data.
-In this regard, quantitative surveys are typically straightforward, as graphs can be generated directly from the collected data.
+After collecting the data, the final steps of the process are organising, analysing and sharing the data.
+In this regard, quantitative surveys are typically simplest, as graphs can be generated directly from the collected data.
 Qualitative data can be a little more complex as the data has to be coded and analysed.
-Creative evaluation methods, which ask for participants to describe their experience in alternative ways to answering questions (e.g. zines, art-based mapping), can be even more complex, as a rubric for particular indicators must be developed.
-An example of this can be found in Section 3.2 (table 5 ).
+Creative evaluation methods, which ask for participants to describe their experience in alternative ways to answering questions (e.g. zines, art-based mapping, photograpahy), can be even more complex, as a rubric for particular indicators must be developed.
+An example of this can be found in ection 6.3.2 (table 6.5).

-When analysing the data, it is helpful to commit to a methodology that is simple, easy to follow and without too many steps.
-While there are many approaches to analysing qualitative data, thematic analysis is a commonly used and reliable approach.
-Braun and Clarke (2006) describe the process of thematic analysis as searching across a dataset to identify repeated patterns of meaning.
+When analysing the data, it is helpful to commit to a methodology that is simple, easy to follow and succinct.
+While there are many approaches to analysing qualitative data, thematic analysis is an adaptable and reliable approach.
+Braun and Clarke (20069) describe the process of thematic analysis as searching across a dataset to identify patterns of meaning.
 They outline six key phases: